cryptojoks/antofy-wallet/src/faq/en/dexes-swaps/are-there-any-risks-when-swapping-cryptocurrency.md

 Price slippage occurs because of changing market conditions between the moment the transaction is submitted to the network and its verification on a blockchain.
 The duration between the order submission and its verification depends on the network conditions and the transaction fee set by the user.

-Unstoppable displays the potential slippage amount by providing an estimated and guaranteed amount of tokens users are expected to receive as a result of the swap transaction.
+Antofy displays the potential slippage amount by providing an estimated and guaranteed amount of tokens users are expected to receive as a result of the swap transaction.

 Users have an option to indicate acceptable slippage levels when sending transactions.
 By default, the value is set to %0.5 - %1 depending on the DEX being used.